Anish-ai/WinRegi/INSTALL.md

 WinRegi requires administrator privileges to modify Windows Registry settings.
 If you encounter permission issues:

 1. Close the application
-2. Right-click on the command prompt or PowerShell
+2. Right-click on the WinRegi shortcut or executable
 3. Select "Run as administrator"
-4. Navigate to the WinRegi directory and run the application again

 ### PyQt Installation Issues